Package 'mwana'

 df

-A data set object of class data.frame to check.
+A tibble object to check.

 sex